AbhijithMadhav/abhijithmadhav.github.io/collections/_system-design/chat-system.md

 ### Crux: Chat service

 * Use a web-service(chat service) between two clients(sender and receiver) which will route the messages
-* Use websockets for communication between client and chat service
+* Use [websockets](/distributed-systems/web-sockets#chat-applications) for communication between client and chat service
-  * Use of HTTP has two disadvantages
-    * Opening of a connection(which is costly) for every message
-    * Server needs to initiate a connection when sending a message to the recipient.
-HTTP is typically used by a client to initiate a single request-response style communication with the client
-  * Web sockets allow for bidirectional communication between client and server once a connection has been established
-  * Another alternative is client-polling, which is again not efficient
+  * An alternative technique is client-polling, but is not efficient
 * The chat messages will be stored in a database so that they can be delivered later to an offline client.
-The storage of chat is limited to that last 30 days off messages.
+The storage of chat is limited to the last 30 days off messages.
 This ensures a limit to the unbounded growth of storage
 * Support for chat history will be the responsibility of the client itself.
 This can be done by using local storage on the client(like SQLite on mobile clients)
 * Sync across various clients
   * Maintaining message offset(or timestamp) for each client along with the text messages